 1. Tanglin Entrance

-Seen at the western end of the Gardens, the Tanglin Gate serves as one of the main entrances for visitors.
+Seen at the western end of the gardens, the Tanglin Gate serves as one of the main entrances for visitors.
 Adjacent to the Tanglin Gate is Swan Lake, a scenic body of water home to graceful swans and other waterfowl.
-The Botany Centre has a visitor information center for the southern end of the Gardens.
-Research facilities like the Singapore Herbarium, the Library of Botany & Horticulture, and the Orchid Breeding and Micropropagation Laboratory are located here.
+The Botany Center has a visitor information center for the southern end of the gardens.
+Research facilities like the Singapore Herbarium, the Library of Botany and Horticulture, and the Orchid Breeding and Micropropagation Laboratory are located here.

 2. Bukit Timah Entrance

-This gate is located at the northern end of the Gardens.
-The Bukit Timah Gate provides access to the Bukit Timah Core, a section of the Gardens known for its lush rainforest vegetation.
+This gate is located at the northern end of this stupendous place.
+The Bukit Timah Gate provides access to the Bukit Timah Core, a section of the gardens known for its abundant rainforest vegetation.
 Visitors entering through the Bukit Timah Gate can explore the Rainforest Trail, a winding pathway that meanders through the dense foliage of the tropical rainforest.

 3. Nassim Entrance